-In June 2007, the Emerging Issues Task Force, or EITF, issued EITF No. 07-3, "Accounting for Nonrefundable Advance Payments for Goods or Services to Be Used in Future Research and Development Activities", or EITF 07-3, which provides guidance for up-front payments related to goods and services of research and development costs.
+In June 2007, the EITF issued EITF No. 07-3, "Accounting for Nonrefundable Advance Payments for Goods or Services to Be Used in Future Research and Development Activities," or EITF 07-3, which provides guidance for up-front payments related to goods and services of research and development costs.
 EITF 07-3 is effective for fiscal years beginning after December 15, 2007.
-The adoption of this statement did not have a material effect on the Company's reported financial position or results of operations.
+The adoption of this statement did not have a material effect on our reported financial position or results of operations.

-In February 2007, the Financial Accounting Standards Board, or FASB, issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-including an amendment of FASB Statement No. 115", or SFAS 159, which is effective for fiscal years beginning after November 15, 2007.
+In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-including an amendment of FASB Statement No. 115", or SFAS 159, which is effective for fiscal years beginning after November 15, 2007.
 SFAS 159 permits companies to choose to measure many financial instruments and certain other items at fair value on a per instrument basis, with changes in fair value recognized in earnings each reporting period.
 This will enable some companies to reduce volatility in reported earnings caused by measuring related assets and liabilities differently.
 SFAS 159 also establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities.
-The adoption of this statement did not have a material effect on the Company's reported financial position or results of operations.
+The adoption of this statement did not have a material effect on our reported financial position or results of operations.

-In September 2006, FASB released SFAS No. 157, "Fair Value Measurements" ("SFAS 157") and is effective for fiscal years beginning after November 15, 2007, which is the year ending December 31, 2008 for the Company.
+In September 2006, FASB released SFAS No. 157, "Fair Value Measurements," or SFAS 157 and is effective for fiscal years beginning after November 15, 2007, which is the year ending December 31, 2008 for the Company.
 SFAS 157 defines fair value, establishes a framework for measuring fair value in GAAP, and expands disclosures about fair value measurements.
 In November 2007, FASB agreed to a one-year deferral of the effective date for nonfinancial assets and liabilities that are recognized or disclosed at fair value on a nonrecurring basis.
 We are currently assessing the deferred portion of the pronouncement.
-As of January 1, 2008, we have adopted SFAS 157 for the fair value measurement of recurring items which has not had a material effect on our reported financial position or results of operations.
+As of January 1, 2008, we have adopted SFAS 157 for the fair value measurement of recurring items which has not had a material effect on our reported financial position or result of operations.